VijayVignesh-107/Used_Car_Analysis/README.md

 vehicle_age: This column provides the car's age (in years).
 Generally, buyers in the used car market avoid older models.
 With advancements in technology, newer cars often offer better features, which buyers expect even in used cars.
 By analyzing this data, we can identify the preferred age range for used cars.

 mileage: This column represents the car’s mileage.
 Rising fuel and energy costs have made mileage a critical factor for buyers.
 Most used car buyers prioritize mileage as a deciding factor.
 Analyzing this data can help identify patterns in buyer preferences.

+km_driven: This column gives us the value of maximum kilometers teh car has ran till now.
+This also gives us insight of the engine life and usually lower kms car are preferred by the users.

 engine: This column gives the engine’s displacement (in cc).
 The size of the engine affects both fuel consumption and mileage, which are key considerations for buyers.
 This column can help identify the preferred engine sizes in the used car market.